stevendreed/prework-study-guide/README.md

 ## License

-Listed in the repository.
-Also, please don't use this codebase for nuclear war, metagaming, or insisting that scotch tastes bad.
+Please refer to the LICENSE in the repository.
+In addition, please don't use this codebase for nuclear war, metagaming, or insisting that scotch tastes bad.

 ## Features